sunwenteng/SSB/README.md

 # SSB Documentation

 ## Summary
-This Project is Based on Struts2.2, Spring3.0, MyBatis3.0 which I settle it for practice and need to my GameWebTools.
+This Project is Based on Struts2.2, Spring3.0, MyBatis3.0 which I build for practice and need to my GameWebTools.
 Server is based on Apache Tomcat 6.*.
-I suppose this project is pretty quick for you to settle a web project.
+I suppose this project is pretty quick for you to build a web project.
 I offer some practice samples within each package.
 The code quality is about to get improved since I no longer use java to make big project.

 ##1.
 JSCH
 Use Java SSH to do some linux bash call.